 Students interested in learning about their eligibility for these benefits and resources can complete a profile using the online self-screening tool.
 Complete the Single Stop benefit screener here: https://reynolds.singlestoptechnologies.com/.
 Once the profile has been created, a staff member will reach out to review the results and help determine the assistance you could receive at no cost.

 Single Stop Screener Tool

 Single Stop provides a short, easy-to-use benefits screener and referral database to engage students about their potential eligibility for benefits and to refer them to organizations that can help them apply for those benefits.

-Students are able to complete this quick screening online and then meet with trained Reynolds staff for assistance finding local money and help.
-Single Stop will screen for services such as health coverage for adults, food, housing, mental health support and more.
+Students can complete this quick screening online and then meet with Single Stop staff for assistance with finding local resources and supports.
+Single Stop will screen for services such as health coverage, food, housing and more.

 Special Guidance for Virtual Single Stop Services